Notification types

 Configure routing rules in Plutio to send different notification types to different Slack channels based on what makes sense for your team.

 Channel routing prevents notification overload by ensuring each channel receives only relevant updates.
 Your sales team sees new leads in #sales without seeing every task completion.
 Your finance team sees payments in #revenue without project noise.
-Each person sees what matters to their role.
+Each person sees what matters to their role without wading through notifications that do not apply to them.

 Common routing patterns: payments → #revenue, new leads → #sales, task completions → project-specific channels, proposal signatures → #wins or #closed-deals, bookings → #calendar or the team member's DM.